DIY Wooden Pumpkins… Rustic Farmhouse Style

 Gluing The Wooden Pumpkins Together

 Next, I used my Ryobi drill and bit set to make a hole in the top of the wood pumpkin.
-I have the perfect idea to add a little bling for the stem of these amazing wooden pumpkins too!
+I have the perfect idea to add a little bling to the stem of these amazing wooden pumpkins too!

 HOBBY LOBBY KNOBS!
-I used wood glue to secure the Hobby Lobby knob (half-price sale always) to the top of the pumpkins.
-The perfect amount of bling for the project.
+I used wood glue to secure the Hobby Lobby knob (half-price sale always) to the top of the pumpkins—the perfect amount of bling for the project.

 That’s what I’m talking about… DIY wooden pumpkins!
 These will be perfect on my front porch display.
 Are these not the cutest ever?
 These were so simple and easy to make.
 I added a simple raffia bow around the base of the knob for some extra cuteness.